runvnc/z80-machine-code/article.md

 So I wanted to try generating my own simple machine code binary files, and thought I could also take advantage of JavaScript as a type of macro language to generate instructions.
 I briefly considered creating a 'real' assembler -- but that would require writing a parser and then writing the code in another language, and I like JavaScript.

+One (possible) advantage of doing it this way is that there is the option of distributing Z80/ZX routines as JavaScript modules via npm and so gaining the capabilities of that package system.

 ## Assembly language and machine code

 I'm not going to give a really detailed explanation because there are already a million